 How do I determine who is the “health information custodian”?

-CRPO often receives questions about who is responsible for health information recorded by a member.
+CRPO often receives questions about who is responsible for health information recorded by a registrant.
 The answer to this question depends on identifying the “health information custodian.”
 The term “health information custodian” is defined in the Personal Health Information Protection Act, 2004 (PHIPA) [3,4].
 In short, a custodian is an individual or organization that has has custody or control of personal health information.

 How do I properly destroy my client files?